Henry Walters – Falconer and Poet

 We get to Promissory in the Coda section or conclusion.
 What is a red eft?

 “A red eft is a very small salamander.
 You see them out walking.
 Sometimes they’re sort of bright orange, actually, more orange than red.
-Some of them are less than an inch big, and others are more than three or four inches, but oftentimes they’re out in late fall, if you see them sometimes they get caught out with the late snow in the early spring, and you see this bright orange thing against the snow.
-Usually, they’re quite cold, but they have incredibly small, delicate toes and feet.
+Some of them are less than an inch big, and others are more than three or four inches.
+Sometimes they get caught out with the late snow in the early spring, and you see this bright orange thing against the snow.
+They have incredibly small, delicate toes and feet.
 They look like a very alien species.”

-“This one’s hard to talk about because it almost comes from somewhere that’s almost before or without language in the way that sometimes you wake up in the morning and you know you’ve dreamed and something about the dream remains, but you can’t fix any images about it.
+“This poem’s hard to talk about because it comes from somewhere that’s almost before or without language.
+In the way that sometimes you wake up in the morning and you know you’ve dreamed and something about the dream remains, but you can’t fix any images about it.
 You can’t even really say clearly how you felt about the images.
 It’s just like the whole state sort of hangs in the air, and it’s very difficult to say anything about it.
 And I guess that’s the feeling of, what more is there to say?”

-“The poem begins in March, and seeing how at the end of winter, all last year’s growth is smashed down by the snow and smashed flat, and you’re walking on top of it, so the ferns that were up to here on your walk last year now, are underfoot, and thinking about walking on top of last year and all the things that you felt and dreamed and wanted to do last year, they are now past or under your feet.”
+“The poem begins in March.
+At the end of winter, all last year’s growth is smashed down by the snow, and you’re walking on top of it, so the ferns that were up to here on your walk last year now are underfoot, and all the things that you felt and dreamed and wanted to do last year, they are now past or under your feet.”

-“A few fronds pressed/in winter’s book.”as if winter was a book that you could press a flower in.
+“A few fronds pressed/in winter’s book.”
+As if winter was a book that you could press a flower in.
 What more is there/to say?
-I still/say loves a sight/in a silent place,” wanting to give one image that connects you to something that, just as love, connects you to something.
-There’s the dream for a poet of finding an image that sums something up that pulls you together, whether with the hawk or a milkman or with the child with which we began.
-You’re in search of an image that can pull you closer to that person or thing, and here you don’t have an image of a promissory note saying IOU, saying a poet owes you something.”
+I still/say loves a sight/in a silent place.”
+For a poet, there’s the dream of finding an image that sums something up that pulls you together, whether with the hawk or a milkman or with the child with which we began.
+You’re in search of an image that can pull you closer to that person or thing, and here you don’t get it; instead, you have a promissory note saying IOU, saying a poet owes you something.”

 “There’s a you at the end of the poem.
 Oftentimes, poems are tricky, until you figure out who is I and who is you.
-And here, I think it’s intended to be very much for the reader, not some far-off particular person, but you the reader, whoever is picking up this book, it’s a book that looks very much like winter.
+And here, “you” is not some far-off particular person, but you the reader, whoever is picking up this book, it’s a book that looks very much like winter.
 The pages are white, and there are a few images pressed into the book.
 I’m speaking directly to the reader there.
-The last line is, “If I but knew/your name or where/to meet you, plain/as day, I’d press/the lettering/as small in snow/as a red efts print.”
+“If I but knew/your name or where/to meet you, plain/as day, I’d press/the lettering/as small in snow/as a red eft’s print.”
 To me, that’s the right proportion.
 The poet and the poem are very, very small things.
 They’re very weak things.
 A little bit of winter is enough to destroy them.
 Most of them go unnoticed entirely, and that’s okay, but if they have some beauty to offer, just as the red eft has some beauty to offer, it comes at that moment of noticing it, and it’s very small and personal and intimate.
-And I guess trying to end with that, that reminder to the reader about our relationship, that even though I don’t know who you are, I don’t know your name, and I might be dead by the time that you read this thing.
+I’m trying to end with that, that reminder to the reader about our relationship, that even though I don’t know who you are, I don’t know your name, and I might be dead by the time that you read this thing.
 However, the impulse and the love with which one writes still can come across, no matter what separates writer and reader.”

 That’s just so wonderful.
 The poetry I read is only for me.
 It’s not for anybody else I’m going to share it with, on occasion I will, but it means something to me.
 And some of the lines you write are lines you will always remember.